10 days Exploring the Mind

 All of the distractions… the noises, smells, and activities pulsated madly in my head.
 My mind attempted calibrating back into this modern-day reality, but everything disrupted and excited me.

-And like the chaos of a storm, I was back into the madness… a place where one can avoid themself easily.
+And like the chaos of a storm, I was back into the madness… a place where one can avoid themselves easily.

 But underneath the external noises and distractions, the lights and movement… the same problems—if left unchecked—are burning in the engine room that powers our ship.